HeikoKramer/webDev/dom_notes.md

 You can get the **parent** of something with `parentNode` or `parentElement`. <br>
 In most cases both gonna return the exact same thing. <br>
 <br>
-In our example below, we start at the first of five list items, which sit whitin an **ul** – which is what we get returned. <br>
+In our example below, we start at the first of five list items, which sit within an **ul** – which is what we get returned. <br>

 ```js
 const listItem = document.querySelector('li.collection-item:first-child');